How It Works

 Step 6: Reply handling and handoff

-When a prospect replies, the response is routed to the appropriate next step.
-Positive replies trigger a handoff to the Account Executive with full context.
-Negative replies or opt-outs are logged and the contact is removed from active sequences.
-Neutral or ambiguous replies may trigger a follow-up from the SDR or escalation for human judgment.
+When a prospect replies, the response routes to the right next step.
+Positive replies hand off to the Account Executive with full context — the thread, the research, the sequence history.
+Opt-outs and hard negatives are logged and removed from active sequences.
+Ambiguous replies escalate to a human for judgment rather than triggering an automated follow-up that misreads the tone.

 Step 7: Memory update and next cycle

 After each cycle, the agent writes memory blocks: which segments responded, which messaging angles worked, what patterns emerged.
 This memory reloads on the next cycle.
-Over time, the prospecting gets more targeted and the outreach gets sharper — not because someone updated the playbook, but because the loop closed.
+The targeting tightens.
+The copy improves.
+Not because someone updated the playbook, but because the loop closed.